IU-PR/Capstone_project/content/docs/2024/kuda_team/week3.md

 #### Frameworks

-We chose React for developing our application due to its high performance, component-based approach, large community, cross-platform nature,
+We chose React for developing our application due to its high performance, component-based approach, large community, cross-platform nature.

 #### UI/UX Design